 Rough Draft

 History is remembered and passed down through countless ways, whether that be written accords, personal narratives, or artifacts that are studied.
 Not only is history remembered, but it is also destroyed and forgotten, whether purposeful or not.
 Burial grounds bridge this gap between forgotten and remembered history.
 Looking into gravestones can give us insight into trends and patterns which have not been documented.
-In 19th and 20th century Durham, wealth inequalities between white and black can be observed in burial practices through a multitude of ways.
-In particular at Maplewood and Geer Cemetery which were separated by race, observations can be made right away looking at materials of grave markers, size and design of them, and even looking at the current condition of the graveyards today.
+In 19th and 20th century Durham, wealth inequalities between white and black communities can be observed in burial practices through a multitude of ways.
+In particular at Maplewood and Geer Cemetery, which were separated by race, observations can be made looking at materials of grave markers, size and design of them, and even looking at the current condition of the graveyards today.
 Not only are trends realized looking at the physical remains, but studying the marker's inscriptions more closely can reveal economic differences.

-Data was collected by several teams of students over multiple days.
-First we surveyed Maplewood cemetery, the respective white cemetery of Durham which spans over 120 acres.
+Data was collected at Maplewood and Geer Cemeteries by several teams of students over multiple days.
+First we surveyed Maplewood cemetery, the originally white cemetery of Durham which spans over 120 acres.
 We documented 140 markers ranging from small tablets to large ornate statues.
 Surveyed second was Geer cemetery which is the black cemetery in Durham.
-Much smaller compared to its counterpart, it spans 3 acres so every visible marker was recorded, totaling to 268.
+Much smaller than its counterpart, it spans 3 acres so every visible marker was recorded, totaling to 268.
 Collecting data on these was difficult at times because of the weathered condition the older markers were in.
 Our professor, Dr. Tharler, compiled the data into Microsoft Excel which made it very easy to analyse and understand patterns within the data.

 First looking at the materials used in the creation of grave markers, it is quite apparent the stark differences between Maplewood and Geer.
 First off, Maplewood is made up of only two materials for the most part, marble and granite.
 Both of these are premium materials that are known to last hundreds of years while also looking very nice.
 Looking at Geer’s makeup though, there were several different options chosen from, ranging from granite to concrete (Fig 1).
 Because of the larger range of materials used, it becomes apparent the large range socioeconomic class which the black community was broken into.
 Concrete was a material that could be created quickly and cheaply, but still provided the respect that they could provide for their loved ones.
 In the black community during this time, a wide range of jobs were being done in the community.
 Influential Durham figures such as Edian Markum and Margaret Faucette were laid to rest in Geer as well as everyday laborers.
 Ranging from business owners to factory workers, it can be observed that the wealthier counterparts in the black community were able to afford the materials similar to whites, whereas laborers only could purchase the cheaper alternatives.
 It can be inferred from this data that white communities had less disparities in income, with the black community having a large wage gap.
 Not only is this observable here in materials, but also in the design of these markers.